 Readers are not normally informed that the works they have recommended have been approved, and they may assume that their recommendations have been ordered unless they are notified to the contrary.
-The library endeavours to acquire the material as quickly as possible.
+Most works recommended by readers are acquired within a few weeks.
 The Department normally orders from suppliers in the country of publication, as this has been found to be more reliable, as well as offering financial advantages.
 It does mean, however, that it may take longer to acquire a book than the recommender expects.
 In addition, because of the amount of material being received, it is inevitable that there is some delay between receipt of parcels and the processing of the books.

-If readers wish to enquire about the progress of a recommendation, they should normally first ask the staff in the Main Reading Room, or contact the German specialist, Mr Christian Staufenbiel, at email@example.com.
+If readers wish to enquire about the progress of a recommendation, they should normally first ask the staff in the Main Reading Room, or contact the Hispanic specialist, Ms. Sonia Morcillo-García, at firstname.lastname@example.org.